Choquequirao Trek

 Eighty percent of it remains unexcavated.
 What has been uncovered and opened to the public represents only a fraction of a citadel that archaeologists believe rivals Machu Picchu in scale and surpasses it in mystery.
 The local communities of the Apurímac Canyon have always known it was there.
 They have stories about it that no academic paper has fully accounted for.

-Getting there requires crossing the Apurímac Canyon — deeper than the Grand Canyon, crossed by a suspension bridge at the bottom where the river that named itself the god who speaks runs fast and loud between walls of rock that rise more than 1,500 meters on both sides.
+Getting there requires crossing the Apurímac Canyon — deeper than the Grand Canyon, crossed by a suspension bridge at the bottom where the river that named itself the god who speaks runs fast and loud between walls of rock that rise more than 1,500m / 4,921ft on both sides.
 The climb out the other side, through cloud forest and along cliff-edge trails with glacier views that extend to the horizon, is among the most physically demanding approaches to any archaeological site in the Americas.

 There are no buses.
 There is no train.
 There is no shortcut.